david-adelberg/YSIG/README.md

 Open Terminal and type "python --version" into the command prompt.
 Your python version should be 3.0 or greater for compatibility with our code.
 Otherwise, you need to download a more recent version of python.
 I recommend that you install the Anaconda python distribution, which can be found at https://www.continuum.io/downloads.

+Make sure that you have developer tools installed.
+You can install by running the following line:

+xcode-select --install

 If you do not already have a github account, create one at www.github.com.

 Once you create an account, type "git --version into the command prompt.
 If you do not have git installed, go to https://git-scm.com/downloads and download git.